CLI Reference

 Stops all running instances, destroys their namespaces, and cleans up cluster resources.

-dokkimi telemetry
+dokkimi config

 dokkimi version